Can we treat Long Covid?

 If you need moral support or practical advice please join our group.
 There is a wide and diverse range of exepriences among parents/carers of children with Long Covid.
 You can get advice on how to help your doctors understand what is going on with your child's health.

-I think my child has COVID, when should I get a test?
+I think my child or teenager has COVID, when should I get a test?

 Get a test immediately.